How to Get an Apostille for Your Certified Translation

 What Is an Apostille?

 An apostille is an internationally recognized form of authentication that verifies the signature and authority of a notary public.
-It's used to validate notarized documents for official use in any country that is a member of the Hague Apostille Convention.
+It is used to validate notarized documents for official use in any country that is a member of the Hague Apostille Convention.

 - The notary verifies the identity of the person signing the Certificate of Translation Accuracy.